Why Choose Industrial Engineering?

 Graduate student in industrial and manufacturing systems engineering; internships at Boeing, John Deere, and Tesla; three years hands-on undergraduate research experience

-That’s the common goal for industrial engineers.
-If you are looking for a flexible career path, industrial engineering is for you!
-Wherever you choose to work–in finance, manufacturing, telecommunications, logistics, or another field–as an industrial engineer, you make things better!
+That’s the common goal for industrial engineers: how can this be done better?
+If you are naturally curious and wondering why things aren’t done more efficiently around you, industrial engineer is ALL about that.
+And, if you are looking for a flexible career path, with a lot of diverse industries to apply your engineering skills, industrial engineering has that in spades!
+Wherever you choose to work–in finance, manufacturing, telecommunications, logistics, or another field–as an industrial engineer, you’ll make things behind-the-scenes run smoother and operate more efficiently!

 - Consumer Products—Have you ever purchased a new product and found that it was difficult to use?
 Study the relationships between people and the products they use and then design products that are easier to use.